Alexis Pauline Gumbs: Biography

 Gumbs holds a PhD in English, African and African-American Studies, and Women and Gender Studies from Duke University.

-Gumbs was the Winton Chair in the Liberal Arts in the Department of Theater Arts and Dance at the University of Minnesota (2017–2019).
+From 2017-2019, Gumbs was the visiting Winton Chair in the Liberal Arts in the Department of Theater Arts and Dance at the University of Minnesota.
 Gumbs is the Founder and Director of Eternal Summer of the Black Feminist Mind and founder of BrokenBeautiful Press.
 She is the dramaturge for "dat Black Mermaid Man Lady", a performance by Sharon Bridgforth.
+Additionally, she and collaborator Sangodare co-founded the Black Feminist Film School.

 Gumbs has spent the majority of her career as an independent writer and scholar outside of formal academic institutions.
+She characterizes her writing as genre-defying.
+Her writing and activism is influenced by the work of her grandmother Lydia Gumbs who designed the flag of Anguilla during the country’s 1967 revolution, as well as Audre Lorde, June Jordan, M. Jaqui Alexander, Dionne Brand, and others.
+In fact, Gumbs attributes her desire to attend Barnard College partially to June Jordan.
+Alexis Pauline Gumbs has been recognized as “The Pride of Anguilla” by the Anguilla Literary Festival.
 Gumbs teaches online seminars, writes blog posts, and runs webinars through her website Brilliance Remastered.
+During online seminars, she often invites participants to engage in group poetry.
 Because she does not work at a university, she has participated in conversations about how intellectual work can be more path breaking and widely accessible outside of the academy.

+She was awarded a Windham Campbell Prize for poetry in 2023.